svc333/overview/shared-responsibility.md

 ## Self-managed offerings
 {: #self-managed-responsibilities}

 Self-managed offerings are orchestrated by {{site.data.keyword.IBM_notm}}, meaning they are single-tenant and data plane offerings.
-In addition, they are accessed locally in customer accounts, data plane hosted on virtual resources in the customer's account, control plane security owned by {{site.data.keyword.IBM_notm}}, and data plane security owned by the customer.
-Examples of this offering type are {{site.data.keyword.containerlong}} clusters and worker nodes created in the customer account.
+In addition, they are accessed locally in customer accounts, data plane hosted on virtual resources in the customer's account, control plane security owned by {{site.data.keyword.IBM_notm}}, and data plane security owned by the customer. {{site.data.keyword.cloud_notm}} offerings of this type include {{site.data.keyword.containerlong}} clusters and worker nodes created in the customer account.

 | Resource | Incident and Operations Management | Change Management | Identity and Access Management | Security and Regulation Compliance | Disaster Recovery |
 | - | - | - | - | - | - |